DarkMatterCore/nxdumptool/host/README.md

 The extracted FS dump size field can be used by the host device to calculate an ETA for the overall FS dump.

-The extracted FS root path represents a path relative to the output directory where all the extracted FS entries are stored.
-All file paths from the extracted FS dump will begin with this string.
+The extracted FS root path follows the same conventions as the `path` field from a [`SendFileProperties`](#sendfileproperties) command, which means it also represents a relative path to an actual output directory used by nxdumptool, but with the difference that it actually points to the directory where all the extracted FS entries will be stored.
+In other words, all file paths from the extracted FS dump will begin with this string.

+A new `StartExtractedFsDump` command will never be issued unless an ongoing extracted FS dump is either cancelled (via [`CancelFileTransfer`](#cancelfiletransfer)) or finished (via [`EndExtractedFsDump`](#endextractedfsdump)).

+This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) -- it'll never be issued if this mode is active.

 #### EndExtractedFsDump

 Yields no command block.
 Expects a status response, just like the rest of the commands.

 This command is only issued after all file entries from an extracted FS dump (started via [`StartExtractedFsDump`](#startextractedfsdump)) have been successfully transferred to the host device.

+If a [`CancelFileTransfer`](#cancelfiletransfer) command is issued before finishing an extracted FS dump, this command shall not be expected.

+This command is mutually exclusive with the [NSP transfer mode](#nsp-transfer-mode) -- it'll never be issued if this mode is active.

 ### Status response